DylanMarinho/IMITATOR-library/README.md

 Benchmarks are referenced at [imitator.fr/library](https://www.imitator.fr/library.html) in the IMITATOR input format with some metrics, and distributed using the GNU General Public License.

-If you use the library, please cite: *TBD*
+If you use the library, please cite:

+> André É., Marinho D., van de Pol J. (2021) A Benchmarks Library for Extended Parametric Timed Automata.
+In: Loulergue F., Wotawa F. (eds) Tests and Proofs.
+TAP 2021.
+Lecture Notes in Computer Science, vol 12740.
+Springer, Cham. https://doi.org/10.1007/978-3-030-79379-1_3

 ## Contact